-■D Low beam on - Light switch in position $oldsymbol{A}$.
-In this position, the low beam and tail light are switched on. ≣O High beam on - Light switch in position B .
-In this position, the high beam and tail light are switched on. ≣ O Headlight flasher. - Push the light switch into position (6).
+Low beam on - Light switch in position $oldsymbol{A}$.
+In this position, the low beam and tail light are switched on.
+High beam on - Push the light switch to position B .
+In this position, the high beam and the tail light are switched on. ≣ D Headlight flasher. - Push the light switch into position () .